Battle of Pirajá

-The Battle of Pirajá (Batalha de Pirajá) was a battle fought as part of the Independence of Bahia and more broadly, as part of the War of Independence of Brazil.
+The Battle of Pirajá (Batalha de Pirajá) was fought as part of the Independence of Bahia and more broadly, as part of the Brazilian War of Independence.
 It was fought in Pirajá, now a neighborhood of the city of Salvador, Bahia on November 8, 1822.
 The Battle of Pirajá was the largest engagement in the fight for the independence of Bahia, involving approximately 10,000 troops.

 Prelude

 In command of the Portuguese forces in Bahia was Inácio Luís Madeira de Melo, who had been sent by Portugal to quell rumors of independence and political and administrative dissent.
 The French general Pierre Labatut, who had been appointed by the Prince Regent, Pedro I of Brazil, on July 3, 1822, as commander of the Peacemaker Army, took command of the Brazilian forces against Madeira de Melo.
 Labatut established his headquarters at Engenho Novo, a sugarcane plantation in the Bahian Recôncavo in the interior of the state.
 Labatut placed Colonel Gomes Caldeira and his brigade in Itapoã, now a neighborhood in the east of the city of Salvador.
 Major (later colonel) José de Barros Falcão de Lacerda was placed in Pirajá, a neighborhood approximately 15 mi north of the historic center of Salvador.
 There were also detachments in Engenho Cabrito, Coqueiro, Bate-Folha and other points.
 On the morning of the 8th, almost all the positions of Brazilians were attacked or threatened, either by land or by sea.